mikependon/RepoDB.NET/pages/operations/mergeall.md

 This method is used to merge an array of rows in the database.

-> This operation inserts a all non-existing rows into the database, otherwise, it will update it based on the qualifiers.
+> This operation inserts all non-existing rows into the database, otherwise, it will update it based on the qualifiers.

 #### Data Providers